- Things to Do

 La Moo Creamery

 Locally owned La Moo Creamery serves award-winning rolled Thai ice cream.
-Hidden in a small shopping center on Lee Highway, they specialize in made-to-order ice cream with fresh ingredients that customers can mix in.
+Hidden in a small shopping center on Langston Boulevard, they specialize in made-to-order ice cream with fresh ingredients that customers can mix in.
 Also, on the menu, crunchy Japanese Sweet Crepes and smooth Bubble Tea.

 Good Sweat Spin

 Located in the Rosslyn neighborhood, Good Sweat Spin is a cycling studio dedicated to giving exercise enthusiasts the best sweat of their life.
 This is the perfect workout spot for the socially conscious and community drive rider.
 Every time a purchase is made, they donate a portion of all sales to local charities chosen by their clients.
 They are currently offering outdoor rides (headphones required) due to the coronavirus pandemic.

 “I founded Good Sweat because I wanted to create a place where you could get the best workout while knowing what you spent was going back into the community.
 Our mission is to provide the most fun and challenging classes out there that focus on mental and physical health.
 Interwoven in that is our mission to make a social impact by consistently supporting local nonprofits.
 In just two years of being open, we have been able to make a difference and create a strong Good Sweat community that goes beyond the bike.” - Ali Hashemi (Founder)

 Yene Damtew, the owner of Aesthetic’s Salon, recently went viral after styling Michelle Obama’s hair for the inauguration.
 The boutique-style salon features upscale décor, complimentary refreshments, and wifi and soothing music.
 You can’t go wrong with any of the charismatic, versatile, and skilled stylists.